Illuminating the bulk-boundary correspondence of a non-Hermitian stub lattice with Majorana stars: Conclusion

-The non-reciprocal stub lattice can be realized experimentally using electric circuits \cite{Zhao18,Lee18} or optical ring resonators \cite{Longhi15}.
-For example, electric circuits consisting of LC resonators with negative impedance converters can achieve non-reciprocal hopping, and admittance measurement can probe the complex band structures of NH lattice modes \cite{Helbig20}.
-Similarly, ring resonators can realize the non-reciprocal lattice by using anti-resonant coupling rings to produce asymmetric hopping \cite{Longhi15}.
+The nonreciprocal stub lattice can be realized experimentally using electric circuits \cite{Zhao18,Lee18} or optical ring resonators \cite{Longhi15}.
+For example, electric circuits consisting of LC resonators with negative impedance converters can achieve nonreciprocal hopping, and admittance measurement can probe the complex band structures of NH lattice modes \cite{Helbig20}.
+Similarly, ring resonators can realize the nonreciprocal lattice by using antiresonant coupling rings to produce asymmetric hopping \cite{Longhi15}.
 The presence of edge states can then be demonstrated by measuring transmittance and imaging the propagation of light \cite{Mittal14}.

 \acknowledgments This work is supported by AFOSR Grant No. FA9550- 16-1-0006 and NSF Grant No. PHY- 2011386.